 Shakshuka is one of those delicious, warming meals that I can almost never say no to when I see it on a brunch menu.
 It is also a perfect ‘breakfast for dinner’ meal too.
 I love it any time of the day.

 I’ve played with making it in the past – it should be easy right?
 Eggs, capsicum, tomatoes – what an easy combination.
 Unfortunately, it has taken me WAY too long to perfect the flavour and to make it in a way that has me going back for more.
-This recipe has finally cracked the code however, and the absolute icing on the cake: the toasted bread.
-It’s a quick and basic meal to make, but not one that I would recommend for leftovers – reheated eggs don’t fare so well.
+This recipe has finally cracked that shakshuka code and the absolute icing on the cake is the toasted bread alongside.
+Shakshuka is a quick and basic meal to make, but not one that I would recommend for creating leftovers – reheated eggs don’t fare so well.

 - 1 T olive oil